AnnaWilliford/SWC_Fall2019_lessons/Lesson3_Git_GitHub.md

 ![](http://swcarpentry.github.io/git-novice/fig/merge.svg)

-**Github** is a cloud service that hosts repositories, it is a central hub to hold all our local repositories.
+**What is Github?** is a cloud service that hosts repositories, it is a central hub to hold all our local repositories.
 Github has additional functionality that enables efficient collaboration.

 ![](https://github.com/AnnaWilliford/2017-11-11-UTA/raw/gh-pages/workshop/images/github_bigPicture.png)